 What Students do at PRBI!

-Students are given the opportunity to participate in a care group where accountability, encouragement and the love of Christ are demonstrated.
+Students are given the opportunity to participate in a community life group where accountability, encouragement and the love of Christ are demonstrated.
 These groups meet weekly and are involved in activities both on and off campus.

 Visit our Disciple-making model page for more information.